+Assignment Value Due Date

-Research Team Assignments: 40%
+Research Team Assignments 40% Weekly

-Peer and self evaluation: 10%
+Peer/Self Evaluation 10% July 21

-Final Exam: 50%
+Final Exam 50% TBD

-Expectations:
+Student Expectations

 Students are expected to follow lectures, read the required readings, and complete all of their assignments to the best of their ability, on time, and honestly.
 The principles of Western's policy on academic integrity will be strictly enforced.
 Students should be aware of what constitutes an academic offence, and they should also be aware of other aspects of appropriate student conduct.